flaport/torch_sparse_solve/readme.md

 - `A` should have the same sparsity pattern for every element in the batch.
   If this is not the case, you have two options:

   1. Create a new sparse matrix with the same sparsity pattern for every element in the batch by adding zeros to the sparse representation.
   2. **OR** loop over the batch dimension and solve sequentially, i.e. with shapes `(1, m, m)` and `(1, m, n)` for each element in `A` and `b` respectively.

+- `solve` is differentiable, but only for the non-zero elements of `A` (which in most cases is what you want anyway).

 ## Installation